grufkork/rkbx_link/README.md

 Enabling this means all decks are tracked even when not active.
 Enabling this increases CPU usage a bit, but means that when you switch decks the new one will already be warmed up and ready to go.
 Default is `true`.

 - `keeper.decks <int>`
 Number of decks to track, 1 to 4.
+This decides how many decks are read from Rekordbox's memory.
+If you choose more decks than are active in Rekordbox, the program will try to read decks where the are not any and fail to connect.

 ## Open Sound Control (OSC)
 Outputs transport and more data over OSC.
 Check below for all addresses.